Battle of the Indus: Aftermath

 Jalal al-Din managed to collect the survivors of his army; displaying his military acumen, he defeated local rulers and started establishing a small state in India.
-Genghis did not make any great effort to pursue his defeated foe, only sending troops when Jalal recrossed the Indus to bury his dead.
+Genghis did not make any great effort to pursue his defeated foe, only sending troops when Jalal al-Din recrossed the Indus to bury his dead.
 The Khan was mostly occupied with subjugating the Afghans near Jalalabad, and the Mongol army then wintered in the Swat valley.
-Genghis Khan next sent his son Ogedei to sack Ghazni and subdue some of the Afghan mountain forts, a task which took fifteen months to fully accomplish.
-With that done, the Khan returned to Mongolia leisurely, reaching it in 1223-4.
+Genghis Khan next sent his son Ögedei to sack Ghazni and subdue some of the Afghan mountain forts, a task which took fifteen months to fully accomplish.
+With that done, the Khan returned to Mongolia leisurely, reaching it in 1224–25.

 A small force commanded by Dorbei Doqshin failed to make contact with Jalal al-Din; when he rejoined the Khan at Samarkand, he was immediately sent out once again on the same mission, with orders not to fail.
 They besieged the Shah for forty days in spring 1224, before the summer heat forced them to retreat.
-Jalal ad-Din later received news from his brother Ghiyath al-Din, who had established dominion over the Khwarazmian territories in Western Iran and Iraq, inviting him to return and re-establish Khwarazmian power.
+Jalal al-Din later received news from his brother Ghiyath al-Din, who had established dominion over the Khwarazmian territories in Western Iran and Iraq, inviting him to return and re-establish Khwarazmian power.
 Leaving his lands in the Punjab in the hands of a lieutenant, the Shah then marched across Makran, leaving India after a stay of three years, to set up his rule in parts of Persia and Anatolia.
 Before the Battle of Garni in 1225, Jalal al-Din sent a letter to Queen Rusudan demanding Georgian submission; Rusudan responded with an insulting letter, mocking how badly the Khwarazmshah had been beaten by Genghis Khan at the Indus.